helpimnotdmv/Marzenapedia/articles/forces-armes-marzenires.md

 ### Intelligence: Escadrons de Renseignement Aérien (ERA)

 Air Force intelligence is organised through Escadrons de Renseignement Aérien (ERA) — standing units assigned to major air commands.
 ERA personnel above squadron grade operate under the DRET dual-service arrangement.
-The GAMS constitutes a distinct intelligence-aligned element; GAMS personnel are effectively DRM-directed for all operational purposes while remaining on the Air Force order of battle.
+The GAMS constitutes a distinct intelligence-aligned element; GAMS personnel are effectively DRET-directed for all operational purposes while remaining on the Air Force order of battle.
 Designated units: **ERA-Combat** (CFAC), **ERA-Mobilité** (CMA), **ERA-Espace** (CEAS).

 ---

 ## Special Operations Command (Commandement des Forces Spéciales — CSOF)

 The Commandement des Forces Spéciales (CSOF) is the joint command responsible for all special operations forces across the FAM.
 It reports directly to the CEMA and operates with a degree of operational autonomy commensurate with the sensitivity of its missions.
-CSOF intelligence is substantially integrated with the DRET: the CSOF J2 cell is staffed by DRET-seconded officers, and CSOF operational planning draws directly on DRM product.
-For operational intelligence purposes, CSOF is considered part of the DRM architecture rather than a service organic function.
+CSOF intelligence is substantially integrated with the DRET: the CSOF J2 cell is staffed by DRET-seconded officers, and CSOF operational planning draws directly on DRET product.
+For operational intelligence purposes, CSOF is considered part of the DRET architecture rather than a service organic function.

 The Sahel advisory mission is conducted by a mix of CSOF elements and regular army units under COI Sahel; the CSOF component provides direct action and special reconnaissance capability while regular army units handle advising, training, and logistics support.